Helpful Tips for STEPP Program Applicants

 All of the application forms can be completed by typing directly into the PDF form and printing it out or can be printed out blank and completed by hand.

-- When you view the forms in Adobe Reader, you should see blue shaded boxes in most of the blanks, along with drop-down menus in a few blanks.
+- When you view the forms in Adobe Reader, you should see shaded boxes in most of the blanks, along with drop-down menus in a few blanks.
 The boxes and arrows will disappear when you print the form.
 If you've typed in answers, those will show up without the shading behind them.
-If you don't type in any answers, the form will print completely blank so you can handwrite your responses.
+If you don't type in any answers, the form will print completely blank so you can write in your responses by hand.

-- As you type in your responses, the text in each blank should shrink to fit what you've written into the available space.
+- As you type in your responses, the text in each blank will shrink to fit what you've written into the available space.
 Make sure all of what you've written is visible on the form - if you can't see it on the screen, it won't print.
 Please also double-check that your entire response for each blank is visible and large enough to read when you print the completed form.
 The form should prevent you from entering any more text when you have reached the limit of what can be entered in that text box.